 Cow number 8798 was the high cow on test day.
 She continues to impress on her production levels and bottom-line profitability.
 But, she came up lame yesterday and was moved to the sick pen.
 This common scenario is one that plays out on dairies across the industry, and GENEX now offers a breeding value that can help select for foot health.

 Sole ulcer, digital dermatitis, foot rot – whatever the cause, foot issues affect a cow’s ability to be a productive and profitable member of the herd.
-With the December sire summary, Genex is releasing a Foot Health (FH) breeding value to aid in genetic selection for healthier animals.
-This new breeding value is a prime example of the cooperative’s dedication to data-driven innovation for the genetic improvement of members’ herds.
+GENEX has published a Foot Health (FH) breeding value to aid in genetic selection for healthier animals.
+This breeding value, first released in December 2016, is a prime example of the cooperative’s dedication to data-driven innovation for the genetic improvement of members’ herds.

 From both an economic and animal welfare point of view, foot disorders are a leading concern for dairies of any size across the industry.
 The frequency in which cows are affected also makes foot health a major priority.

-According to lameness observations in the CRI dairy research database, lameness has a 14.8% prevalence among dairy cattle with prevalence increasing by lactation.
+According to lameness observations in the cooperative's dairy research database, lameness has a 14.8% prevalence among dairy cattle with prevalence increasing by lactation.

 On the economic side, industry studies indicate financial impacts to a dairy can range from $130 to over $450 per case depending on the particular foot condition.